the 2025 guide made by locals for

 But Transylvania’s true beauty lies in its famous countryside and rural areas, in traditional villages where the simple way of life of locals, their sense of community, and hospitality will capture your soul instantly.
 Add to the mix picturesque landscapes and quiet village life you've got yourself a perfect holiday in Romania to disconnect and wind down far from the business of city life.

-Besides Saxon Transylvania, the greater region also includes the traditional sub-regions of Maramures, Bucovina and Motilor Land in Apuseni Mountains which will give you the most authentic experience of Romanian culture and countryside you can find in our country.
+In addition to Saxon Transylvania, the region includes Maramures, Bucovina, and Motilor Land in the Apuseni Mountains, offering the most authentic Romanian cultural and countryside experience.

 The whole region is naturally blessed with fertile lands and sun-bathed hills.
 With its mix of cultures and rural traditions of farming and self-sustainability, Transylvania has a reputation for its delicious food and wines.
 Much of Romanian traditional food and products come from the region and they're famous and preferred even by locals.